-Bun Sua is another local food that can be found in the area around Phan Rang coast.
-This is very strange but delicious food that is served only during winter and spring months.
+Bun Sua is another local food that can be found in the area around the Phan Rang coast.
+This is very strange but delicious food that is served only during the winter and spring months.
 The reason for this is the migration of jellyfish.
 When the temperature of the sea rises, the jellyfish migrate towards the cooler water temperature in the north, so time your trip during the winter and spring if you’d like to try this delicacy.

 The ingredients in Bun Sua include freshly made noodles, quail eggs, coriander, minced green onion, a fresh-caught jellyfish, and topped with peanuts.
 Many locals swear the soup isn’t the same without shrimp sauce!
 I can’t tell if it’s true or not since I can’t stand even the smell of that sauce a few meters away from me.

-Jellyfish is very strange but delicious food to try.
+Jellyfish is a very strange but delicious food to try.
 It doesn’t have any specific flavor.
 It’s crunchy on the outside but filled with a waterish jelly on the inside.
 The combination of ingredients in the soup makes it a very unforgettable experience in Phan Rang!